 The first thing to know about fleas is that they're hardy little parasites and you don't have to have a dog or cat to suffer from them.
-Active flea season depends on where you live; some places have to contend with them year round while others get to take a break during cold winter months.
+Active flea season depends on where you live; some places have to contend with them year-round while others get to take a break during cold winter months.
 Fleas can survive in a dormant state under the right conditions in cold weather, meaning if they aren't actively bothering you or your dog during the winter they may still be present, waiting for the right opportunity.

-Larva: Eggs hatch and develop where they landed, feeding on whatever organic material they find, such as skin scales and adult flea feces.
+- Larvae: Eggs hatch and develop where they landed, feeding on whatever organic material they find, such as skin scales and adult flea feces.

-Pupa: After molting twice, the larvae grow and form a cocoon, hatching when the environmental conditions are right and a host is available.
+- Pupa: After molting twice, the larvae grow and form a cocoon, hatching when the environmental conditions are right and a host is available.

 The life cycle can occur in two weeks or take much longer, depending on the environment.

-As well, they can overwinter if it doesn't get too cold; the cat flea can survive 10 days at temperatures around 37.4 degrees Fahrenheit or for five days at 33.8 degrees.
+As well, they can overwinter if it doesn't get too cold; the cat flea can survive 10 days at temperatures around 37.4 degrees F or for five days at 33.8 degrees.
 While freezing temperatures will kill exposed fleas, those that are tucked away in nests, your home or even on your pet in a dormant state in the cold of winter will wait until conditions are right to emerge.
-The bottom line: Fleas are a year round proposition, in one form or another.
+The bottom line: Fleas are a year-round proposition, in one form or another.

 Even if your dog or cat spends minimal or no time outside, you still should practice flea prevention because you can be a flea's entry into your home and onto your pet.
-If home is in a warm weather climate, you should consider year round flea control; for cooler climates that experience freezing temperatures, initiate flea prevention in the spring, before the pupae emerge.
+If your home is in a warm-weather climate, you should consider year-round flea control; for cooler climates that experience freezing temperatures, initiate flea prevention in the spring, before the pupae emerge.